diogoff/trackml-100/README.md

 For this purpose:

-* We keep the _count_ of particles that have traveled across each sequence of detectors.
+* We keep the _count_ of particles that have traveled across the same sequence of detectors.

 * We keep the mean _position_ of the particle hits at each detector, along the sequence of detectors.

 * We keep the mean _weight_ of the particle hits at each detector, along the sequence of detectors.

+The results are sorted by _count_ in descending order, so that in the next step we consider first the sequences of detectors (i.e. the _routes_) that have been traveled by the largest number of particles.

+#### What is `qsub_routes.py`?

+Nothing special.
+Only the command that runs `routes.py` on a [PBS](https://www.pbspro.org/) cluster.

 ## The third step: _tracks_